-Aspen Highlands Trail: Aspen, Colorado
+Aspen Highlands Trail Aspen, Colorado

+In the steepest areas, two bridges (85 foot and 150-foot spans) were used to fit the path between the roadway and Maroon Creek Canyon.
+Other bridges, retaining walls, guard rails and concrete barriers account for narrow corridors situated throughout the trail.
+A concrete barrier/retaining wall combination was used to lower the path grade and best fit the existing terrain wall, providing a greater level of separation and protection for path users.
+A thickened concrete edge is included to fit the existing grade and provide a anchorage location for a side-mounted railing.
+These constraints also provided great opportunities to design a trail with beautiful views across Maroon Creek Canyon.
 The path was designed to provide overlook areas to make use of the exceptional views.
 Boulders uncovered during construction were used in the overlook features and natural stone aesthetic treatments were used to match other City of Aspen parks.
-Site materials and incorporation existing vegetation provide a natural look and feel throughout and minimize impacts to existing vegetation.
+While minimizing impact, site materials and the incorporation of existing vegetation provide a natural look and feel throughout.
 The project also included a raised pedestrian crossing at the entrance to Aspen Highlands ski area.

 Want to talk projects?
 Contact our team leads.